Management Functions in Recreational Therapy - Print

 Binding Type: Paperback

-Management Functions in Recreational Therapy provides students and practitioners with perspectives on the management of recreational therapy heretofore unavailable to them.
-Many of the management concepts apply to middle-level managers, but the focus of the book is on first-line recreational therapy managers and the areas of management identified by the National Council on Therapeutic Recreation Certification (NCTRC).
+Management Functions in Recreational Therapy provides students and practitioners with perspectives on the management of recreational therapy.
+Many of the management concepts apply to middle-level managers, but the focus of the book is on first-line recreational therapy managers and the areas of management identified by the National Council on Therapeutic Recreation Certification.

-In-depth coverage is given to the five basic functions of management: planning, organization, staffing, influencing, and controlling.
-In addition, the book provides chapters on key concepts integral to the management of recreational therapy programs.
-Included are chapters on internship supervision, clinical supervision, volunteer management, and managing marketing.
+This book gives in-depth coverage to the five basic functions of management: planning, organization, staffing, influencing, and controlling.
+In addition, it explores key concepts integral to the management of recreational therapy programs such as internship supervision, clinical supervision, volunteer management, and managing marketing.

 Chapter 1: Introduction to Management